aparnaadiraju92/spooky-author-kaggle-Python-/README.md

 What is Predictive analysis?

-Out of all the available definitions on the web, the definition that caught my attention was provided by SAS firm in their website.
-Which states: "Predictive analytics is the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
+"Predictive analytics is the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data.
 The goal is to go beyond knowing what has happened to providing a best assessment of what will happen in the future."

 ***What is the project about?***